Slow Cooker Cauliflower Rice Greek Chicken Bowls

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Every ingredient in these Slow Cooker Low-Carb Cauliflower Rice Greek Chicken Bowls is a good low-glycemic and low-carb choice (although I’d check the carbs if you’re using purchased salad dressing.)
-This would be a great meal for all phases of the South Beach Diet, or any other type of low-carb eating plan.
-For Paleo or Whole 30 diets, just omit the Feta cheese and use an approved salad dressing.
+Every ingredient in these Slow Cooker Cauliflower Rice Greek Chicken Bowls is a good low-glycemic and low-carb choice (although I’d check the carbs if you’re using purchased salad dressing.)
+This would be a great meal for all phases of the original South Beach Diet, or any other type of low-carb eating plan.

 Find More Recipes Like This One: